Behavioral Disorder Symptoms, Causes and Effects

 Is There a Test or Self-Assessment I Can Do?

 Mental health professionals and treatment centers can evaluate people to determine if they a behavioral disorder.
 Tests called functional behavioral assessments offer problem-solving help to address behavioral problems in students.
 According to Center for Effective Collaboration and Practice, these assessments are based on many techniques and strategies for identifying problem behaviors.
 Individualized educational program teams use these assessments to choose interventions that address specific behavioral problems.
 These teams are involved in the education of students, and they may include parents and teachers.
+Don’t ignore your mental health.
+Take a mental health test and get the help you need.

 Medication: Behavior-Modifying Drug Options